-- 1. Short title, extent and commencement.-(1) These rules may be called the Aircraft (Investigation of Accidents and Incidents) Rules, 2017. - (2) These rules extend to the whole of India and apply- - (a) to citizens of India wherever they may be; - (b) to, and to the persons on, aircraft registered in India wherever they may be; - (c) to, and to the persons on, aircraft registered outside India but for the time being in or over India; and - (d) to an aircraft operated by a person who is not a citizen of India but has his principal place of business or permanent residence in India. - (3) They shall come into force on the date of their publication in the Official Gazette. - 2.
-Definitions.-In these rules, unless there is anything repugnant in the subject or context,- - (1) "accident" means an occurrence associated with the operation of an aircraft which,- - (i) in the case of a manned aircraft, takes place between the time any person boards the aircraft with the intention of flight until such time as all such persons have disembarked; or - (ii) in the case of an unmanned aircraft, takes place between the time the aircraft is ready to move with the purpose of flight until such time as it comes to rest at the end of the flight and the primary propulsion system is shut down, in which-
+- 1. Short title, extent and commencement -- (1) These rules may be called the Aircraft (Investigation of Accidents and Incidents) Rules, 2025. - (2) These rules extend to the whole of India and apply to - a) citizens of India wherever they may be; - b) the aircraft, and the persons on aircraft, registered in India wherever they may be; - c) the aircraft, and the persons on aircraft registered outside India but for the time being in or over India; and - d) an aircraft operated by a person who is not a citizen of India but has his principal place of business or permanent residence in India.